 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-Save time and money when sending secure international money transfers with this peer-to-peer upstart.
+Save time and money when sending secure international money transfers.

 Unlike US banks and many other money transfer services, TransferWise does not skew exchange rates to make a profit.
 Instead, it offers mid-market rates — or the rate that banks and specialists use when trading among themselves.
-And transfers from US dollars are typically completed in a day.
+Transfers from US dollars are typically completed in a day.

 - Trusted the world over, with five-star ratings on Trustpilot.

 Save money with mid-market rates and rate limits